 A Word from Pastor Donalson:

-“Right now, we find ourselves in unprecedented times and unchartered territory.
+“During the summer of 2020, I wrote to you and said these words, 'Right now, we find ourselves in unprecedented times and unchartered territory.
 To say that the last 5 months have been difficult would be an understatement.
-The spread of COVID-19 has affected our lives in ways that none of us could foresee to include how we fellowship and worship together as a family in Christ.
-Our last in person fellowship was in March and being out of the Sanctuary has been especially challenging.
-But know that every decision that has been made has been made in love, saturated in prayer, and in the best interest of your families.
+The spread of COVID-19 has affected our lives in ways that none of us could foresee to include how we fellowship and worship together as a family in Christ.'

 Your Servant in Christ -

 Dr. Kevin E. Donalson Sr.